badlogic/genai-workshop/README.md

 This repository contains Jupyter notebooks for the workshop `Generative AI - A whirlwind tour` by [Mario Zechner](https://mariozechner.at).

-For **remote or in-person workshop** bookings, please reach out at contact@badlogicgames.com.
+For **remote or in-person workshop** bookings, please reach out at contact@mariozechner.at.

 **Workshop Duration**: Minimum 4 hours, maximum 10 hours.